cdamasceno/Getting-and-Cleaning-Data-Project/README.md

 # Getting-and-Cleaning-Data-Project
 Getting and Cleaning Data Project
-The following sequence of transformations were done till get the tinyData set
+The following sequence of transformations that were done till get the tinyData set

 ## mount test  ###############################################################